 Following a diagnosis, recommendations are often provided.
 These could include treatment options in healthcare, intervention strategies in psychology, or suggested improvements in engineering and other fields.
 We can help you communicate the diagnostic evaluation results to others, such as your spouse, work, or friends.
 In many cases, diagnostic evaluations are not a one-time process.
 They may involve ongoing monitoring and adjustments based on the effectiveness of interventions or treatments.

-In some cases, it may be helpful for you to come back for another assessment to measure the effectiveness of the changes you made, accommodations you got, or treatment you received.
+In some cases, it may be helpful for you to come back for another psychiatric diagnostic evaluation to measure the effectiveness of the changes you made, accommodations you got, or treatment you received.
 These follow-ups are usually shorter and more targeted.
 This can also be helpful if you consider a change, such as pursuing a new job or career, returning to school, or changing your social life.

 Diagnostic Evaluations in Our Work